kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-The second rule is `ContainsCharacterStringValidationRule`.

 #### `ContainsCharacterStringValidationRule`

+The second rule is `ContainsCharacterStringValidationRule`, with the following requirements:

-A rule that validates a string contains specific character(s).
-There are multiple Types available:
+- Validates that a string contains specific character(s) with the following types:
-- `MustContain`: the string must contain a character in the provided set
+- `MustContain`: the string must contain a character in the provided set.
-- `CannotContain`: the string cannot contain a character in the provided set
+- `CannotContain`: the string cannot contain a character in the provided set.
-- `OnlyContain`: the string can only contain characters in the provided set
+- `OnlyContain`: the string can only contain characters in the provided set.
-- `ContainAtLeast(count: Int)`: the string must contain at least `count` characters in the provided set
+- `ContainAtLeast(count: Int)`: the string must contain at least `count` characters in the provided set.

+Here's the implementation:

 ```
 public struct ContainsCharacterStringValidationRule : StringValidationRule {